 I could not wait to get out of the school so I could head home, not to the house, but to the library, where I could indulge my craving undisturbed.
 It was cool on the hottest day, and held others like myself, who would look up occasionally from their books or magazines with pure gratitude, knowing the others there would not judge them for good or for ill.
-The librarian in particular was always glad to see me, and would rush up as soon as she saw me, holding out her latest find, one set of false eyelashes hanging loose on her cheek like a demented daddy long legs.
+The librarian in particular was always glad to see me, and would rush up as soon as she saw me, holding out her latest find.